darvizu061/project_4_website_performance_optimization/README.md

 ##### Step 1
 **Problem**

-Google Analytic js code and google font code is blocking browser rendering path.
+Google Analytic js code and Google font code is blocking browser rendering path.

 **Solution**

-Move google font to bottom of DOM to unblock rendering.
+Move Google font to bottom of DOM to unblock rendering.

 Save analytic code into renderAnalytic.js, move js file to bottom of DOM and add `async` attribute to unblock browser rendering path.

 ##### Step 2
 **Problem**

-Images are to large and must be compressed.
+Images are too large and must be compressed.

 **Solution**